Top 10 Questions to Ask College Admissions

 If you decide to apply to the college, then you need to know what to do!
 Find out what materials you need to include in your application, including letters of recommendation, test scores, essays, transcripts, etc. If the application costs money to fill out and send in, see if there’s any financial assistance available to cover the cost.
 Finally, find out if there are any other things you can do to get a leg up on other applicants, such as attend an interview or apply for an early decision.

 The Best Ways to Communicate with College Admissions

-Now that you know what questions to ask, you need to know where to ask them!
+Now that you know what good questions to ask college admissions, you need to know where to ask them!
 Below, we list the top 4 ways to communicate with college admissions officers.
 Though meeting in-person is always a good idea, it may not be possible due to the pandemic and/or travel restrictions.
 Fortunately, there are alternative ways to ask college admissions counselors the questions you need to know.

 Email is a popular method for communicating with college admissions counselors.
 You can email a counselor at any time to introduce yourself and start asking questions.
 College admissions counselors are there to help you and will be very willing to answer your emails.
 However, emails can get lost in a busy inbox.
 If you don’t hear back after a week or so, don’t be afraid to send a follow-up email or choose a more personal contact method.

 You can also call college admissions offices to ask questions.
 This way, you can have a more personal conversation than over email and ask any follow-up questions straight away.
 However, admissions officers probably have less time to answer a lot of questions over the phone.
 It is best to schedule a phone call ahead of time, so you know a counselor will be available and have the time to choose your top questions that time allows.